-- a.
-Assist in planning and scheduling all student body activities. - b.
-Coordinate with the video class the preparation of all video announcements and special presentations. - c.
-Assume responsibility for the supervision of all assembly script writing and planning. - d.
-See that all assembly scripts are written on a timely basis and submitted to the Faculty Advisory Committee and Administration for approval. - e.
-Under the direction of a faculty advisor, supervise all rehearsals for assemblies in preparation for being passed by the Administration. - f.
-Accept responsibilities assigned by the President.
+a.
+Assist in planning and scheduling all student body activities.

+b.
+Coordinate with the video class the preparation of all video announcements and special presentations.

+c.
+Assume responsibility for the supervision of all assembly script writing and planning.

+d.
+See that all assembly scripts are written on a timely basis and submitted to the Faculty Advisory Committee and Administration for approval.

+e.
+Under the direction of a faculty advisor, supervise all rehearsals for assemblies in preparation for being passed by the Administration.